programmatordev/yet-another-php-validator/docs/03-rules-all.md

 ## All

-Validates every element of an `array` with a set of rules.
+Validates every element of an `array` with a given set of rules.

 ## Basic Usage